vantezzen/nordigen/README.md

 // These are the methods this library provides.
-// If you want to call an API endpoint not defined in the library (e.g. deleting an agreement), you can call the "makeRequest" method directly instead: const response = await notdigen.makeRequest(
+// If you want to call an API endpoint not defined in the library (e.g. deleting an agreement), you can call the "makeRequest" method directly instead: const response = await nordigen.makeRequest(
   // Relative path to the endpoint.
 You don't need the "https://ob.nordigen.com/api" "/agreements/enduser/MY_ID",